Are you really good at making a long list of goals, but struggle with successfully achieving and actually keeping them?

 We aren’t 100% positive where we will be in 12 months, 6 months or even 3 months from now.
 Focus on short-term weekly or monthly goals and keep them simple and reasonable.
 If you want to save money for a trip make a plan to save a certain amount of money each paycheck or month.

 TRY: Write your weekly goals down in a planner or notebook.
 At the end of each week spend a few minutes reviewing your list to see what you’ve accomplished and what you still need to work on.

 3. Develop a Morning and Night Routine

 Getting into your own groove in the morning and before bed is an extremely beneficial habit that will get you waking up each day feeling inspired and motivated.
-You’ll feel more relaxed at night, get more and better sleep, and eliminate the morning stress of rushing around trying to get everything ready before work.
-I share some tips in this post on how to develop a routine and stick to it.
+You’ll feel more relaxed at night, get more and better sleep, and eliminate the morning stress of rushing around trying to get everything ready for work.

 TRY: Going to bed 15 minutes earlier each day for a week.
 If you can stick to this for 2-3 weeks, your body will recognize it has a habit and it won’t be so rough waking up earlier each morning.
 You’ll have more time to get ready, make breakfast, read a book, or just breathe.

 Goal setting provides us with a fresh mental slate to let the past be the past and move on.
 If you’ve been having drama with someone, now is the time to let it go.
 Not for the other person’s sake, but for your mental health.
 Forgiveness is one of the best things we can give ourselves and it’ll send a message to whoever you’re in conflict with that you’re over it and want to move forward.
 Once that weight is off your shoulders you will have more time and energy to focus on yourself (and your goals!)